Kagawa Station (Yamaguchi): History

-Kagawa Station was opened on 3 December 1900 as a station on the San'yō Railway when tehb line was extended from Mitajiri (present-day Hōfu Station) to Asa Station.
-The San'yō Railway was railway nationalized in 1906 and the line renamed the San'yō Main Line in 1909.
+Kagawa Station was opened on 3 December 1900 as a station on the San'yō Railway when the line was extended from Mitajiri (present-day Hōfu Station) to Asa Station.
+The San'yō Railway was railway nationalized in 1906, and the line was renamed the San'yō Main Line in 1909.
 With the privatization of the Japan National Railway (JNR) on 1 April 1987, the station came under the aegis of the West Japan Railway Company (JR West).

 Passenger statistics

 In fiscal 2022, the station was used by an average of 153 passengers daily.